Mahi-Mani/Social-link-profile-static/README.md

-# Frontend Mentor - Blog Preview Card
+# Frontend Mentor - Social link profile

-I built the Blog Preview card component based on the starter code provided by Frontend Mentor challenges.
+I built the Social Link profile component based on the starter code provided by Frontend Mentor challenges from scratch with no frameworks.

 ## Table of contents